 Many financial organizations seem to be doubling down on weak out-of-band (OOB) authentication methods.
 However, some regulators are urging the industry to find a way to reduce the reliance on text-based one-time passcodes (SMS OTP).
 Biometric banking authentication is being recommended as a flexible, secure, low-cost option that should be considered as part of any IAM strategy.

 According to research from the American Bankers Association, 72% of Americans most often access their bank accounts online.
 Millennials, in particular, are exploring banks that offer mobile account enrollment and access, as they prefer to avoid visiting bricks-and-mortar branches.
 It is important that while you increase security, it is adaptive and flexible to flow with your customers, not create friction.

 While you increase security to defend against attack and meet regulatory requirements, you need to be creative on how you balance that with the access experience you provide to users.
-Authentication approaches that were considered advanced, including adaptive, step-up, and passwordless authentication, are now considered the standard to making it possible to reach your desired level of security without making it impossible for users.
+Bank authentication approaches that were considered advanced, including adaptive, step-up, and passwordless bank authentication, are now considered the standard to making it possible to reach your desired level of security without making it impossible for users.

 In the financial services sector, you not only need to worry about protecting extremely sensitive customer data, but you must also ensure compliance with a range of stringent regulations, including the Payment Card Industry-Data Security Standard (PCI-DSS), Gramm-Leach-Bliley Act (GLBA) and the Sarbanes-Oxley Act (SOX).

 Many regulations require you to ensure access is secure and enforce strict identity management practices, which could negatively impact the user experience.
 Stronger bank authentication with the flexibility to adapt to each user is essential to meeting all expectations and requirements.